A Guide to New SAP Assessments for UK Landlords

 10. The Importance of Improving EPC Ratings

-Given the implications of the new regulations and the rising cost of energy, landlords should prioritise improving their properties’ EPC ratings.
+Given the implications of the new regulations and the rising cost of energy, landlords should prioritize improving their properties’ EPC ratings.
 This improvement not only makes the property more attractive to potential tenants but also promotes energy conservation.

 In conclusion, the recent changes in Building Regulations and SAP assessment methodology necessitate a shift in the approach to property development and management.
 As a landlord, understanding these changes and adapting accordingly is crucial to maintaining the attractiveness and competitiveness of your rental property.